 Do I need to do anything to my customer’s ticket to extend the validity to 31 December 2023?

-My customer has not used all their credits by 31 December 2023.
+My customer has not reissued all their credits by 31 December 2023.
 What happens with any remaining credits?

-All travel must be completed by 31 December 2022.
-Any remaining credit is forfeited by the customer and will be removed on 31 December 2023.
+All tickets must be reissued by 31 December 2023.
+Any remaining credit is forfeited by the customer and will be removed on 1 January 2024.

 Can my customer refund any remaining credit left on the eTicket at any stage?